krzyzanowskim/STTextView/README.md

 [TextKit2](https://developer.apple.com/forums/tags/wwdc21-10061) was announced during [WWDC 2021](https://developer.apple.com/videos/play/wwdc2021/10061/) as a TextKit replacement for text layout and whatnot.
 Apple announced that `NSTextView`, the view component specialized for text editing, will adopt TextKit2 and provide support along TextKit1 bits.
 As I started to learn more about `NSTextView` + TextKit2, I realized as of today (Feb 2022), neither NSTextView is fully functional, nor TextKit2 classes are fully functional.
 Along the way, I reported several bug reports to Apple requested DTS (support tickets).
 Eventually, I've got blocked by specific bugs that pushed me to start this project.

+## Bug Reports List

-List of issues I reported so far:
+List of issues I reported to Apple so far:

 - FB9856587: TextKit2 unexpected additional line fragment for last line
 - FB9925766: NSTextSelectionNavigation.deletionRanges only works at the end of the word